George Caleb Bingham:

 all probability other unrecorded works.

 Upon his somewhat reluctant return to the United States in 1859—in the wake of the death of his wife Eliza’s father— Bingham became increasingly busy in Missouri with politics.
 Most of his diminishing artistic production consisted of portrait commissions along with an occasional genre, landscape, or history painting—most notably the legendary “Martial Law or Order No. 11”.
-George continued to live a restless nomadic life, constantly traveling in search of portrait commissions, and residing all over Missouri.
+Bingham continued to live a restless nomadic life, constantly traveling in search of portrait commissions, and residing all over Missouri.

 In 1877, thanks once again to Rollins, Bingham—now in poor health—was appointed the first Professor of Art at the University of Missouri’s newly established School of Art in Columbia, a largely honorary position that allowed students to observe him at the easel from time to time and to seek limited instruction.